torvalds/linux/Documentation/driver-api/ipmi.rst

 Configuration
 -------------

-The Linux IPMI driver is modular, which means you have to pick several things to have it work right depending on your hardware.
+The GNU/Linux IPMI driver is modular, which means you have to pick several things to have it work right depending on your hardware.
 Most of these are available in the 'Character Devices' menu then the IPMI menu.